-In an earlier article, we explained how a revenue sharing loan works.
-This time, we’re focusing on term loans.
+In an earlier article, we explained how a revenue sharing note works.
+This time, we’re focusing on term notes.

-Term loans are something most of us have experience with – car payments, home mortgages and student loans are all term loans.
-The way term notes work on NextSeed is similar.
-If you invest in a note issued by a business, the business agrees to pay you the same amount every month until it’s paid off.
+Term notes are similar to something most of us have experience with – car payments, home mortgages and student loans.
+The way term notes work on NextSeed is similar: a business agrees to pay investors the same amount every month until it’s paid off, including interest.

 Let’s walk through an example of how this works:

 Say there’s a gym in town that everyone is raving about – Lickety Split.
 It’s got the best equipment, and it’s staffed with coaches who know how to motivate.
 The owners, Morgan and Alex, see that their customers are increasingly interested in yoga and Pilates workouts.

 Morgan and Alex decided to scoop up the unit next door and turn it into a dedicated area for yoga and Pilates classes.
 They’re hiring a great team of instructors and renovating the space.